Tales313/Tales313/README.md

 - 🌱 I’m currently learning Hexagonal Architecture 👨‍🔧 to help my team on work.
 - 👯 I love talking and meeting different people so if you want to say hi, I'll be happy!

-I love connecting with different people so if you want to say hi, I'll be happy to meet you more!

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=Tales313)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dexternatan&hide=TeX&layout=compact)